arduino/help-center-content/content/Arduino Cloud/General Cloud/Supported-Wi-Fi-bands.md

 **macOS:**

-1. Click on the Apple menu in the top-left corner of your screen and select **System Preferences**.

-1. In the System Preferences window, click on the **Network** icon.
+1. Connect to the Wi-Fi network.

-1. Select the Wi-Fi connection from the list on the left-hand side.
-Click on the **Advanced** button in the bottom-right corner.
+1. Click on the Wi-Fi icon on the right side of the top navigation bar while holding down the Option/Alt key.

-1. In the **Wi-Fi** tab, you'll find information about the Wi-Fi connection, including the frequency band (GHz).
+1. Look for the entry starting with Channel.
+This will specify if the network is in the 2.4 GHz or 5 GHz band.

-## Creating a 2.4 GHz Network with a Hotspot
+## Creating a 2.4 GHz network with a hotspot

 If your network operates on the 5 GHz band, a quick solution is to create a 2.4 GHz network using the hotspot feature on an Android or iPhone device. iPhone hotspots typically prioritize the 2.4 GHz band by default.
 Android devices offer users the option to manually select their preferred band for hotspot connections.